evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 //=> Ok 42

 double('down')
-//=> Err "down is not a valid number"
+//=> Err "The value given was not a valid number"

 // getParity :: Number -> Object
 const getParity = compose(